ChangeVision/astah-sysml-api-sample/APICreateInternalBlockDiagramSample/README.md

-# API Sample telling how to create presentations on block diagram by Astah SysML API
+# API Sample telling how to create presentations on Internal Block Diagram by Astah SysML API

 ## How to use